litexlang/litex-official-documents/Tutorial/Appendix_Homepage_of_Litex.md

   </tr>
 </table>

-Even Kids can formalize the multivariate equation in Litex in 2 minutes, while it require an experienced expert months of training and years of experience in Lean 4.
-The above example best demonstrates how productive using Litex is!
+Even Kids can formalize the multivariate equation in Litex in 2 minutes, while it require an experienced expert hours of work in Lean 4.
+It is a typical example of how Litex lowers the entrance barrier by 10x, lowers the cost of constructing formalized proofs by 10x, making formalization as easy and fast as natural writing.
+No foreign keywords, no twisted syntax, or complex semantics.
+Just plain reasoning.

-- Reduced writing time: code is 2-10x simpler and more straightforward than Lean 4
-- Improved proof quality: code is extremely readable
-- Less training: language is so similar to natural language that it almost requires no training

 ## Resources And Community